TeamWox SDK: How to Add Page into TeamWox Module

 New Rule of Requests Redirecting (Routing)

-1. Open the source code file HelloWorldModule.cpp of the module and make the following changes (highlighted with yellow):
+1. Open the source code file HelloWorldModule.cpp of module and make the following changes (highlighted with yellow):

 //| Routing by URL |